Full-time: One year, Part-time: Two to three years

 The School of Sport and Health Sciences has strong links with a large number of sports organisations, including professional sports teams and public and private sector sports providers.
 We regularly invite in guest speakers from industry to speak to students within the modules on this course.
 This represents a valuable opportunity for students to meet potential employers and learn about life in the sports industry.
 For example, we have had guest lectures given by representatives of The Premier League.
 The Football League, Wigan Warriors Rugby League Club, Bolton Wanderers Football Club, St Helens Rugby League Club, David Lloyd Leisure and Preston City Council.

 The course team are currently working with the Chartered Institute for the Management of Sport and Physical Activity as part of their consultation on accreditation of HE courses.

 The staff on the programme are friendly and supportive and they also have considerable experience, both within higher education and working in the sports industry.
-This means that learning is stimulating, creative and challenging.
+This leads to a stimulating, creative and challenging learning environment.

 Assessment on each of the modules is designed to maximise the students’ learning in relation to both subject-specific knowledge and understanding and wider skills, including communication, problem solving and teamwork.
 Assessment types include reports, consultancy projects, essays, oral and multimedia presentations, debates and a dissertation.

 My lasting memories of UCLan are the vibrant supported learning environments, the great facilities the university offers and some of the learning experiences that were so significant to me I can still remember them vividly - continuing to use these for both my own and to support others' development.